 Among other requirements, the GDPR regulates the transfer of personal data subject to the GDPR to third countries that have not been found to provide adequate protection to such personal data, including the United States and the efficacy and longevity of current transfer mechanisms between the EU and the United States remains uncertain.
 Recent legal developments in Europe have created complexity and uncertainty regarding such transfers.
-For instance, on July 16, 2020, (so-called Schrems II decision, C-311/18) the Court of Justice of the European Union, or the CJEU, invalidated the EU-U.S. Privacy Shield Framework, or the Privacy Shield, under which personal data could be transferred from the European Union to U.S. entities who had self-certified under the Privacy Shield scheme.
+For instance, on July 16, 2020, (so-called Schrems II decision, C - 311/18) the Court of Justice of the European Union, or the CJEU, invalidated the EU-U.S. Privacy Shield Framework, or the Privacy Shield, under which personal data could be transferred from the European Union to U.S. entities who had self-certified under the Privacy Shield scheme.
 While the CJEU upheld the adequacy of the standard contractual clauses (a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism and alternative to the Privacy Shield), it made clear that reliance on such clauses for personal data transfers from the European Union to so-called third countries (i.e., countries outside the EEA), such as the United States or Russia alone may not necessarily be sufficient in all circumstances.
 Use of the standard contractual clauses must now be assessed on a case-bycase basis taking into account the legal regime applicable in the destination country, including, in particular, applicable surveillance laws and rights of individuals, and additional measures and/or contractual provisions may need to be put in place; however, the nature of these additional measures is currently uncertain.
 The CJEU went on to state that if a competent supervisory authority believes that the standard contractual clauses cannot be complied with in the destination country and that the required level of protection cannot be secured by other means, such supervisory authority is under an obligation to suspend or prohibit that transfer.
 Nevertheless, there have been recent developments towards more certainty in respect of EU-US personal data transfers.
-On 13 December 2022, the European Commission published a draft adequacy decision for the new so-called "EU-US Data Privacy Framework", which will enable free trans-Atlantic data flows by addressing the concerns raised in the Schrems II-judgment.
-The adoption process includes obtaining an opinion from the EDPB and the green light from a committee composed of representatives of EU Member States.
-Once adopted, the EU-US Data Privacy Framework will allow US companies to self-certify to the US Department Commerce their compliance with a set of agreed privacy principles in order to freely receive EU personal data.
+On July 10, 2023, the European Commission adopted an adequacy decision for a new mechanism for transferring data from the EU to the United States - the EU-US Data Privacy Framework, which provides EU individuals with several new rights, including the right to obtain access to their data, or obtain correction or deletion of incorrect or unlawfully handled data, and allows US companies to self-certify to the U.S. Department of Commerce their compliance with a set of agreed privacy principles in order to freely receive EU personal data.
+The adequacy decision followed the signing of an executive order introducing new binding safeguards to address the points raised in the Schrems II-judgment.
+Notably, the new obligations were geared to ensure that data can be accessed by U.S. intelligence agencies only to the extent necessary and proportionate and to establish an independent and impartial redress mechanism to handle complaints from Europeans concerning the collection of their data for national security purposes.
+The European Commission will continually review developments in the United States along with its adequacy decision.
+Adequacy decisions can be adapted or even withdrawn in the event of developments affecting the level of protection in the applicable jurisdiction.